egehanemre/BootcampProject/README.md

  ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/grafik.png)

 - **Sprint Review:** We focused on completing the art and structuring the interface.
 While doing this, we added the animations and audio files.
-Finally, we fixed the bugs, made the necessary adjustments and finished the game.
+Finally, we fixed the bugs, made the necessary adjustments and finished the playable demo.

 - **Final visuals of the game:**
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss1.png)